aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 When there is a third dodgeball, a beater on the team with no dodgeballs may raise a hand above their shoulder, fist closed, to claim immunity from being knocked out by live dodgeballs.

 A. It is an improper immunity claim if a player claims immunity when the opposing team has two dodgeballs, but:

 i.
 The remaining dodgeball is still live.

 ii.
 The third dodgeball was released by that player without attempting to incur the knockout effect.

-iii.Their team’s other beater is also claiming immunity.
+iii.Their team's other beater is also claiming immunity.

 a.
 If both beaters on a team attempt to claim immunity, one of them must put their fist back down to avoid a penalty.
 If neither beater puts their fist down, only one shall be penalized.

 B. An immunity claim is invalid if a beater claims immunity when there is no third dodgeball, unless two dodgeballs are possessed by the opposing team and the remaining dodgeball was made live by the opposing team.

 i.
 If the claim was unintentionally invalid, and did not affect play, the player may instead be penalized for a minor invalid immunity claim.

 C. An immune beater is not immune to dodgeballs made live before immunity was claimed.

 D. If an opponent begins the final singular natural motion on an attempted knockout before the immune beater loses their immunity, the formerly immune beater cannot be knocked out by that attempt.

 ⚑ *Back to Hoops*—Improper immunity claim